michaelbrusegard/Informatics-Project-1/workoutplanner/restapi/RESTAPI.md

 ### Overview over endpoints

 Here is an overview over the most important endpoints.
-We chose a lot of GET-requests because we only wanted to send the specific values required in a method, rather than an entire object each time.
+We chose a lot of GET-endpoints because we only wanted to send the specific values required in a method, rather than storing a core object in the frontend.
+In hindsight this is less efficient and not that user-friendly if the client has bad internet.
+A better solution would be to define Data Transfer Objects.

 Instead of writing the methods, we choose to look at what happens at the endpoints at each request.

-#### GET-requests
+#### GET-endpoints

-Get-requests retrieves information from the specified endpoint.
+Get-endpoints retrieves information from the specified endpoint.

 - GET /current-workout/exercise-count: Retrieve the count of exercises in the current workout.